Tire Dealers

 • The industry includes national and regional chains, franchises, and independent operators.

-• Large companies include Reinalt-Thomas Corporation (Discount Tire) and Sumitomo Corporation of Americas (TBC Corporation - Tire Kingdom, Big O).
+• Large companies include Reinalt-Thomas Corporation (Discount Tire), Sumitomo Corporation of Americas (Big O), and Mavis (NTB and Tire Kingdom).
 Some large tire manufacturers are vertically-integrated and have retail operations.

 Industry Forecast